 Board of Managers – The PLSLWD is administered by a five-person Board of Managers appointed by the Scott County Commissioners.
 All of the District’s policies, goals, and accomplishments are directed by the citizens who serve on the Board.
 Monthly meetings are open to the public and meeting materials and minutes can be found on the Board Materials & Minutes page of our website.

 Citizen Advisory Committee (CAC) – The District also receives guidance from citizen representatives on the CAC who provide input and recommendations to the Board of Managers on projects, reports and prioritization.
 They also act as the primary interface for the Board to address current issues of concern of local citizens.
 Monthly meetings are open to the public.
 Meeting materials and minutes can be found on the Citizen Advisory Committee Materials & Minutes page of our website.

-Staff – The District employs four permanent staff members.
+Staff – The District employs seven permanent staff members.
 This team handles the day-to-day operation of the District, from reading Prior Lake levels, to reviewing development plans, to managing monitoring data, to answering calls from interested citizens.
 Board and staff contact information can be found under the Contact tab.